Galileo Summer Quest

 Campers will decorate their catapult and continue to make improvements in preparation for the end-of-session tournament.
 They’ll need to be reflective in order to fine tune their catapults, diligently recording results while testing, and writing notes of advice for the next week’s catapult builders class.
 At the end of the day, campers will be able to show off their catapult’s accuracy, distance, and consistency in the Tournament of Launchers.

-- Explore an existing passion – or try something new – at DIY.org, an online community for kids to challenge their inner builder, maker, and so much more.
+Explore an existing passion – or try something new – at DIY.org, an online community for kids to challenge their inner Minecrafters and so much more.

 Galileo Innovation Approach